ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 4. Open and apply the save changes file you just created.
 5. Then use Save Edits to save the final updated version of the model

-This workflow will be improved in future realeases
+This workflow will be improved in future releases

 </details><details open>